DevStack06/Blog-Server/README.md

 ### Remote Rest server setup

-1. Fork this repository
-2. Then pull the code on localsystem ( Use git pull origin master)
-3. First you have to host your MongoDB database on MongoDb Atlas server(Free), for that follow this video [link](https://www.youtube.com/watch?v=8hYmtIi9Pfk&t=43s)
+1. First you have to host your MongoDB database on MongoDb Atlas server(Free), for that follow this video [link](https://www.youtube.com/watch?v=8hYmtIi9Pfk&t=43s)
-4. Then deploy your NodeJs Rest Server on Heroku, for that follow this video [link](https://www.youtube.com/watch?v=_Cq5pQTIhWQ&t=1s)
+2. Then deploy your NodeJs Rest Server on Heroku, for that follow this video [link](https://www.youtube.com/watch?v=_Cq5pQTIhWQ&t=1s)
-5. After that heroku will genrate a final endponits(url).
+3. After that heroku will genrate a final endponits(url).
 That url will be base url for our flutter app.

 ### Alternatively here is my base url for my flutter blog app.
 You can use it if you find any diffuclty on above methods.